knee-berts/cloud-run-order-shop-demo/demos/multi-region-cr-spanner.md

 Your output should look something like this.
 Notice that one order create wins while the other throws an error that the orderid already exists.
 ![screenshot](../assets/screenshot.png)

-6. **Now let's query the OrdersHistory table in Spanner so we can see the time stamp difference between that two attempted order creations.**
+6. **Now let's query the OrdersHistory table in Spanner so we can see the time stamp difference between the two attempted order creations.**
 ```bash
 gcloud spanner databases execute-sql --instance orders-${PROJECT_ID} orders-db \
     --sql="SELECT * FROM OrdersHistory WHERE OrderId = 1050"